NativeScript/docs-v7/core-concepts/bindings.md

 page.bindingContext = source;
 ```

-Setting a converter function and a parameter within the bindingContext is very useful for ensuring proper convertion of data, however this is not the case when `listview` items should be bound.
+Setting a converter function and a parameter within the bindingContext is very useful for ensuring proper conversion of data, however this is not the case when `listview` items should be bound.
 The problem comes from the fact that the bindingContext of a `listview` item is a data item, which is a part of `any` collection (array), and to apply a converter - the converter and its parameters should be added to the data item, which will result in a multiple converter instances.
 Tackling this problem with NativeScript is fairly simple.
 Binding infrastructure seeks for an application level resources to find a proper converter and parameters.
 So the converters could be added in the resources in the application module.
 To be more clear examine the following example (both XML and JavaScript):

 ``` XML
 <Page>